 Free Guided Meditations

-In this crisis of Covid-19 affecting all of humanity, you may find these spiritual care meditations, including Essential Phowa and the Heart Practice, helpful for healing for yourself and others.
-They are also a very powerful form of spiritual care for people facing serious illness and at the time of death.
+These spiritual care meditations, including Essential Phowa and the Heart Practice, are a support for healing, greiving or preparing for death.
+They are also a very powerful form of spiritual care for people facing serious illness and, at the time of death and after.

 This photo was taken in the Sacre Coeur Cathedral in Paris, 1988. ©1988.
 Christine Longaker

 If you’d like to be informed about new resources, including online guided meditations and courses with Christine Longaker, please sign up to my newsletter.

 Essential Phowa for Oneself, Introduction

 The Heart Practice

 FACING DEATH AND FINDING HOPE has been used as an essential handbook for those facing life-threatening illness, their families, and medical professionals working in hospice and palliative care throughout the world.

 Those experiencing the loss of a loved one have found understanding, solace, and and valuable insights and methods for healing their grief.